Sergey111991KV/echoBot/README.md

 *       take script in terminal: stack build
 ## Structure of project.
-        All logic divided for 2 group: Bot  (main logic) and Adapter (implementation + he).
-For started project I used ReaderT design pattern.
+        All logic divided for 2 group: Bot  (main logic) and Adapter (implementation).
+        I used for ReaderT design pattern.
         Adapter/Telegram - all logic for Telegram.
         Adapter/VK - all logic for VK.
         Keyboard VK is in keyboard.json